 Here’s a list of safety tips to keep in mind when running outdoors.
-And as a bonus, I also included some tips for cycling safety.
 Most of these tips can be used year round, no matter what time of day you workout.

 - Be aware of your surroundings.
 Stay alert and aware of what going on around you.